knowledge-kitchen

 [Insert your name here]

 This may seem overly formal to some, and it is.
-But it is always better to be more formal than overly casual with people you don't know, lest they take insult.
-Should you become good buddies with the professor, tutors, and graders, as you are sure to do in the future, you may then write in a more casual style for personal correspondence.
+But it is always better to be more formal than overly casual with people you don’t know, lest they take insult.
+Should you become good buddies with the instructor, tutors, and graders, as you are sure to do in the future, you may then write in a more casual style for personal correspondence.
 But when in doubt, err on the side of formality.

 I’m trying to send an attachment in an email or chat, but it isn’t working.
 What do I do?